wheels dbmigrate create column

 Adding User Preferences

-Add preference columns to user table:
+Add preference column to user table:

 Adding Audit Fields

-Add tracking columns to any table:
+Add tracking column to any table:

-Adding Calculated Fields
+Adding Price Fields

-Add columns for denormalized/cached data:
+Add decimal columns for pricing:

 Best Practices